Jeff Kline: Career

 After graduating from Boston University, Kline interned at Roger Corman's Concorde/New Horizons and worked in feature development for Michael Shamberg and Harold Ramis's Ocean Pictures.
 He served as a television executive in Daytime Programming at NBC Entertainment for one year then spent five years at Columbia Pictures Television, eventually serving as the senior vice president of drama before transitioning into writing/producing at the suggestion of his first writing partner, Frank Lupo, co-creator of The A-Team and Wiseguy.

 Between 1995 and 2006, he developed or produced the series: My Friends Tigger & Pooh (Playhouse Disney); Jackie Chan Adventures (Kids' WB); Dragon Tales (PBS); Stuart Little: The Animated Series (HBO); That Was Then (ABC); Harold and the Purple Crayon (HBO); Max Steel (Kids WB); Men in Black: The Series (Kids WB); Big Guy and Rusty the Boy Robot (FOX); Roughnecks: Starship Troopers Chronicles (BKN); Godzilla: The Series (FOX); Channel Umptee-3 (Kids WB); Extreme Ghostbusters (BKN); and Jumanji (UPN).
+In 2001, he left Columbia TriStar Television to form its own independent production company, Brookline Productions, in 2003, signed a first-look deal with The Walt Disney Studios.

 From 2006 to 2008, he wrote a Paris Hilton pilot for MTV, and co-wrote the feature film The Rosenbergs Save Christmas (with Goldie Hawn attached to star) for Fox Searchlight.

 In 2009 he taught as an adjunct professor at Boston University's College of Communications, and wrote two live-action pilots for SyFy before being recruited to develop and executive-produce Transformers: Prime for Hasbro's then-new cable co-venture with Discovery Communications, The Hub.
 Kline developed and was executive producer of G.I.
 Joe: Renegades as well before signing an exclusive four-year series development and production deal with Hasbro Studios in 2011.

 He was executive producer of both Transformers: Prime and the first season of Transformers: Rescue Bots.
 He was an executive producer of Transformers: Robots in Disguise.

 In 2013, Kline founded Darby Pop Publishing, a comic book publishing company, and entered into a distribution agreement with IDW.
 Darby Pop's first title, Indestructible, was created by Kline.
 The first issue was released in December 2013.
 Other Darby Pop titles include The 7th Sword, City: the Mind and the Machine, Doberman, and Dead Squad.
 In October 2015, Darby Pop announced a collaboration with Bruce Lee Entertainment to produce Bruce Lee: The Dragon Rises, co-written by Bruce Lee's daughter Shannon Lee and Kline.
 In January 2018, Darby Pop announced another collaboration with Bruce Lee Entertainment: Bruce Lee: The Walk of the Dragon by Nicole Dubuc (Star Wars: Rebels, My Little Pony, Transformers: Rescue Bots).

 Kline's Darby Pop Productions produced Jingle Bell Rocks, a documentary about Christmas music, distributed by Oscilloscope Laboratories.

 In 2018, Kline served as executive producer and head writer on a new series of Woody Woodpecker animated shorts for YouTube.